sk-m/y/README.md

 * App-wide logging & reporting (?).
 * ...

-Because this is not serious project, I do allow myself to add new ideas to this list.
+Because this is not a serious project, I do allow myself to add new ideas to this list.
 I am aware of [feature/scope creep](https://en.wikipedia.org/wiki/Feature_creep), don't worry ;).

 Here's a list of what this project will definitely *not* be, even though it might look like that's what I'm going for: